 We want to note that for some of the parameters exist multiple acceptable values.
 The choice of value for these parameters involves some degree of user preference.
-For this reason, the accuracy might be even higher, as some values might not correspond with our choices in the labelling process, but might be acceptable nevertheless.
+For this reason, the accuracy might be less conclusive, as some values might not correspond to our choices made in the labelling process, but might be acceptable nevertheless.
 The parameters in question are full-text, filter, facet, show, excerpt and label.